kavros/Laxanika/ReadMe.md

 * print labels for the products
 * print catalogues with new prices and history

+# Build & Run
+* Import project using Intellij IDEA
+* Copy credentials in cfg folder
+* Build and Run using Intellij IDEA

 ## Software Requirements
 * Intellij IDEA
 * Java JDK 1.8.0_171